-April 25, 2023 by Heidi Ellingson, Executive Assistant | Marketing Coordinator
+by Heidi Ellingson, Executive Assistant | Marketing Coordinator

 I think we’ve all asked that of ourselves.
 If you’re like most people, you think of making a budget as a way to force us to control our spending (and ourselves).
 In all reality, it can help you see the light at the end of the tunnel and bring you peace of mind.
-It could also help get you out of debt… or keep you from getting there in the first place!
+It could also help you get out of debt… or keep you from getting there in the first place!
 You can then proactively save for retirement, put the kids through college or take a long-needed vacation.

 If you want to do any of these things, you need to know where your money is currently going.
-We know all the regular things like mortgage or rent, insurance, car payment…but for some, the small stuff really adds up… like do you really need a 3rd pair of black shoes or the 20th tie?
+We know all the regular things like mortgage or rent, insurance, car payment…but for some, the small stuff really adds up… like do you really need a 3rd pair of black shoes or that 20th tie?
 Can you really afford to get coffee or lunch out every day?
-Then, there is the less obvious things, like do you honestly watch all 500 channels on your costly cable plan.
+Then, there are the less obvious things, like do you honestly watch all 500 channels on your costly cable plan.
 It all adds up.

 Some people fear budgeting because it kind of puts reality right up in your face.
 It’s like a flashlight aimed at a dark corner – you’re afraid of what you might see.
 But there are positive ways budgeting can help… I know it helps me sleep better at night.